 Course Format: This is an online course.
 All exams, instructor Helpful Hints videos and instructions are posted on Canvas1.
-All assignments, practice problems, and Demonstration/Tutorial videos can be found through the "Cengage Link" in the Canvas modules.
+All assignments, practice problems, and Demonstration/Tutorial video libraries are on the Cengage MindTap website.
 Since this course is cross-listed, the "parent" course where all the content is posted is PSYC 300-60.
 If you signed up for the ECON or SS sections, the course will show up on your transcript as such.

-Weekly Assignments: Weekly assignments can be found through the "Cengage Link" in the Canvas modules.
+Weekly Assignments: Weekly assignments can be found on the "Cengage MindTap Assignments" link at https://student.cengage.com/course-link/MTPQ3N5ZFHJH.
 You will have an assignment due every week in this course (Mondays before 11:45 pm Pacific Standard Time).

 Students trying to submit their assignments at 11:40 pm or later run the risk of having their assignments blocked from submission.
 Please do not contact the instructor to ask for an extension if you have waited until the last minute to submit your assignments.
 Employers like employees who can meet deadlines.
-Let's get you ready for a career.
+Let's get you ready for a career©.